galargh/terraform-provider-github/website/docs/r/issue_labels.html.markdown

 This resource allows you to create and manage issue labels within your GitHub organization.

-~> Note: github_issue_labels cannot be used in conjunction with github_issue_label or they will fight over what your policy should be.
+~> Note: github_issue_labels cannot be used in conjunction with github_issue_label on the same labels in the authoritative mode or they will fight over what your policy should be.

-This resource is authoritative.
-For adding a label to a repo in a non-authoritative manner, use github_issue_label instead.

 ## Example Usage